Beowulf Mining Plc

 The process

 The present study on large samples shows that the technique developed previously remains valid.
-By subjecting the milled material to sub-melting temperatures all of the iron which is not bonded to ilmenite is reduced, and by a subsequent magnetic separation technique, yields a sponge iron powder with high iron content and high metallisation level.
+By subjecting the milled material to sub-melting temperatures all of the iron which is not bonded to ilmenite is reduced, and by a subsequent magnetic separation technique, yields a sponge iron powder with high iron content and a high metallisation level.
 By using petroleum coke as a reducing agent and adding soda, high metallisation levels have been achieved at 7750 C.

 Subsequent reduction tests have shown that by adding a chloride (Na-, Ca- and Fe- chloride respectively have been tested) a segregation is obtained with high selectivity towards both ilmenite and vanadium.